AlexCharlton/glfw3-chicken/README.md

 Create a window with title string `NAME` and dimensions `WIDTH` by `HEIGHT`.
 The keys correspond to the available [GLFW window hints](http://www.glfw.org/docs/latest/window.html#window_hints). `resizable`, `visible`, `decorated`, `sterio`, `srgb-capable`, `opengl-forward-compat`, `opengl-debug-context` accept boolean arguments, while all other accept either an integer or an appropriate GLFW constant as per the documentation.

 Sets the current context to the window that was created.
 The swap interval of the window is set to the value of the`swap-interval` key.
 Finally, this initializes all of the window-specific callbacks.

+When using with OS X, make sure you ask for the right context.
+Only OS X 10.7+ support core contexts, and only limited contexts are supported.
+See [the GLFW FAQ](http://www.glfw.org/faq.html#how-do-i-create-an-opengl-30-context).
+For instance:

+    (make-window WIDTH HEIGHT NAME
+                 context-version-major: 3
+                 context-version-minor: 2
+                 opengl-forward-compat: #t
+                 opengl-profile: +opengl-core-profile+)

     [macro] (with-window (WIDTH HEIGHT NAME .
 KEYS) BODY ...)